FactomProject/factomd/Utilities/snapshot/README.md

 Available Commands:
-  clean       Deletes the snapshotted data. help        Help about any command new         Take a new snapshot of a factom database
+  clean       Deletes the snapshotted data. completion  Generate the autocompletion script for the specified shell help        Help about any command new         Take a new snapshot of a factom database verify      verifies the snapshotted data against factom

 Flags:
   -h, --help         help for snapshot
       --log string   set the log level (default "debug")

 Use "snapshot [command] --help" for more information about a command.

 ```

 # Data Formats